puvanaselvanath/QORA/README.md

-# QORA â€” Smart Digital Queue Management System
+# QORA Smart Digital Queue Management System

 Join a queue remotely, watch your position update live, and get notified when your turn is near.
 Businesses manage their queues from a staff dashboard.